es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 ## Uploading the example Bitfile

-For uploading our dummy bitfile you first have to build and run the ... like explained above.
+For uploading our dummy bitfile you first have to build and run the [main.c](../app/main.c).
+For this you have to run the following commands:

+    $ bazel build //app:main --platforms=@AvrToolchain//platforms:ElasticNode_v4
+ 	$ bazel run //app:_mainUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

+Note that the commands are mostly the same like above.
-Note the dummy.bit in the project folder elasticnodemiddleware.
+Also note the dummy.bit in the project folder [bitfiles](../bitfiles).

 As mentioned above you need to know the ports of the programmer and the elasticnode.
 First open the [serial_test.py](../scripts/serial_test.py) file in the scripts folder.
 You have to set the "en4_serial_template" to the path of your elasticnode.